-Required: Hodge, Alison.
+Required: Hodge, Alison (Ed.).
 Twentieth Century Acting Training.

-Students will also be required to purchase a course-pack from the instructors covering additional topics of study.
+Students will also be required to purchase a course-pack from the instructor covering additional topics of study.

-Suggested:

-Bigelow, Michael and Joel A. Smith (eds.).
+Suggested: Bigelow, Michael and Joel A. Smith (Eds.).
 Anne Bogart Viewpoints.
 Marshall, Lorna.
 The Body Speaks.

-Assumed:

-Bruder et al. A Practical Handbook for the Actor.
+Assumed: Bruder et al. A Practical Handbook for the Actor.